 Comparing WSL 1 and WSL 2

-The primary difference and reasons for updating the Windows Subsystem for Linux from WSL 1 to WSL 2 are to:
+The primary reasons to update from WSL 1 to WSL 2 are to:

 - increase file system performance,